AjayKMehta/setup-machine/NeovimNotes.md

 `yk` copies current line and above it.

 You can also use yank in command-line mode: `:5y a` yanks line 5 into register `a`.

+Use `gV` to select previously yanked area in normal mode.

 ### Paste